elixir-git/archived-jgit-port/notes/porting_from_jgit.md

 ## OS current working directory not used

 Unlike jgit, xgit never defaults to the current working directory.
 (Any search of the source code for `File.cwd/0` or `File.cwd!/0` should return no results.)
 Given the primarily server-based focus of xgit, it seems better to require an explicit specification of where the repo is located.

+Similarly, xgit should not use the launch-point for the Elixir application as a default directory for git repositories.
+(Specifically, we do not port the Java property `user.dir` or the equivalent constant `Constants.OS_USER_DIR`.)